-Gay Talese is a bestselling author who has written eleven books.
-He was a reporter for the New York Times from 1956 to 1965, and since then he has written for the Times, Esquire, The New Yorker, Harper's Magazine, and other national publications.
+Gay Talese is a bestselling author who has written fourteen books.
+He was a reporter for the New York Times from 1956 to 1965, and since then he has written for the The New Yorker, Esquire, and other national publications.

 Gay Talese was born in Ocean City, New Jersey, and currently lives in New York City.
 His groundbreaking article "Frank Sinatra Has a Cold" was named the "best story Esquire ever published," and he was credited by Tom Wolfe with the creation of an inventive form of nonfiction writing called "The New Journalism."

 from the photo archives